LEGALLY REVIEWED BY:

 California Employment Claims We Handle

 Employers benefit from our firm’s ability to help them identify and resolve potential problems and exposure at all phases of the employment relationship, from recruiting and hiring to discipline, severance or termination for cause.
+Our employment attorneys play a crucial role in resolving these issues, especially when initial attempts fail.
 Our business clients also benefit from Callahan & Blaine’s extensive experience with litigation across the range of employment law issues:

 • Discrimination on the basis of age, race, sex, disability or other prohibited classifications